 Follow the steps below to fix iPhone not connecting to Bluetooth issue without data loss:

-Step 3: The program will automatically detect your device model and provide the appropriate firmware version for it, just click the “Download” button.
+Step 3: Click on “Fix Now”, the program will automatically detect your device model and provide the appropriate firmware version for it, just click the “Download” button.

-Step 4: After that, click on “Start” to begin fixing the Bluetooth problem with your iPhone.
+Step 4: After that, click on “Repair Now” to begin fixing the Bluetooth problem with your iPhone.
 The process will take some time, just relax and wait for the program to complete its work.

 Tip 10.
 Contact Apple Support